jellyfin/jellyfin.org/docs/general/testing/macos.md

 codesign -fs - --deep jellyfin
 ```

-## Prepare The FFmpeg

-We also need to perform the similar thing to our ffmpeg binaries, but this time we only have to remove the quarantine flag as the ad-hoc signature will be automatically created on first launch.
+Similarly, the quarantine flag needs to be removed from `ffmpeg` and `ffprobe` as well.
+We don't need to sign them manually, as the ad-hoc signature will be created automatically on first run:

-Open another command line interface, then run the following commands:

 ```shell
 cd /path/to/jellyfin-ffmpeg